FACT SHEET: HONG KONG FINTECH LANDSCAPE

 - In November 2021, HKMA’s FinTech Supervisory Sandbox 3.0 was launched through the Public Sector Trial Scheme.
 The Innovation and Technology Bureau will provide a maximum of $1 million in funding to local technology firms for each eligible project supported by the HKMA.

-- Private Funding – Hong Kong has the 2nd largest fund pool in Asia Pacific in Q1 2021, behind Mainland China.
+- Private Funding – Hong Kong has the 2nd largest fund pool in Asia Pacific in 2021, behind Mainland China.
 Between 2016 and 2020, the average fund size in Hong Kong’s private equity and venture capital sectors was US $ 862.95 million and US $126.83 million respectively, comparing to US $219.21 million and US $68.14 in Singapore.
+Hong Kong was also ranked the largest hedge fund hub in Asia as at March 2022.
 In 2022, the top five HK start-ups by venture funding alone raised over US $472 million.

 - This is set to be further boosted by new fund structures, including new planned legislation on the establishment of a limited partnership regime which meets the operational needs of funds, to encourage more private equity funds in Hong Kong.
 In the 2020-21 Budget, the government also announced plans to provide tax concessions for carried interest issued by private equity funds.